KateJohnson/ISPORDataWrangling/Notes_and_Exercises.md

     ## 5 Severely underweight       30.5 15.9
     ## 6 Underweight                24    3.46

-Now I want to know the average age AND the proportion of people with diabetes in each BMI category.
+Now I want to know the average age *and* the proportion of people with diabetes in each BMI category.

 ``` r
 diabetes %>%